OpenChain-Project/OpenChain-JWG/License-Info-Exchange/UsageProfile/Proposal/usage-profile.md

 ```

-## N.5 Package Build Date field
+## N.5 Package Built Date field

 ### N.5.1 Description

-This field provides a place for recording build date of the package
+This field provides a place for recording built date of the package

-Table NN — Metadata for the package build date
+Table NN — Metadata for the package built date

 | Attribute | Value |
 | --------- | ----- |